hhi11/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: February 30, 2016 (Example 1)
+### Day 0: December 25, 2020
 ##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Set up Git Hub Log.
+Plan to work on Data specific coding mostly, things that I can use at work or understand processes better

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:**  Plan to work on Data specific coding mostly, things that I can use at work or understand processes better

 **Link to work:** [Calculator App](http://www.example.com)